vivekvjn/dai-plugin/README.md

 ## Features

-- Syntax Highlighting for plugin files (\*.plugin)
+- Syntax highlighting for plugin files (\*.plugin)
+- Syntax highlighting of DAI keywords for c files
-- Plugin Segment Completion
+- Plugin Segment completion
 - Snippets for plugin-poing insertions in plugin and c files

 <!-- For example if there is an image subfolder under your extension project workspace: